Showself: Features

 Showself allows users to view and interact with broadcasters with online chat, virtual items and playing games.

-Showself gaming is about easy fun games like what has the ball under it or spin the wheel and see what number comes up.
+Showself gaming largely centers simple games of chance.
 They enhance the user engagement within the live broadcast and facilitate virtual currency and virtual goods.
-Users pay to play games for a chance to hit a jackpot or win a pretty flower that they can then send to the host which can then be turned back into money.
+Users pay to play games for a chance to hit a jackpot or win a flower that they can then send to the host which can then be turned back into money.

 Showself Live Wallpaper, also known as vLife, is a promotional tool in the Chinese market used by film studios in major motion picture releases, magazine ads and other types of advertising campaigns.
 The mobile app presents dynamic content to the lock screen or home screen and enables users to click through to various websites in order to buy products such as movie tickets.

 Showself Launcher is an Android launcher that can be used to replace the existing home screen, start other applications, and host widgets.
 The application enables the user to personalize settings with themes, live wallpapers, lock screens, and fonts.